-Sampling and Reporting Frequency was retained from previous permit.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling and Reporting Frequency was retained from previous permit for Ammonia and E.coli.
+Frequency of BOD, TSS, pH, and Total residual chlorine have been set at quarterly due to consistently good effluent quality.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)6.A.